How to create a better online course experience with drip content

 Keep reading to learn how Podia makes it easy to drip online course content -- plus why to drip your online course content to create those awesome learning experiences that your customers love.

 How to set up your drip course in Podia

 Podia lets you create, host, and sell your online courses -- and all of your digital products -- from one platform, for one flat fee.
 The drip feature in Podia's online course builder delivers your course content to your students section-by-section over time.

 When a student purchases your online course, they'll be able to preview the title of all of the content within the “Upcoming” section.
 They can also keep track of the delivery schedule via the countdown above each section.

 Here's what that looks like in Mackenzie Childs' Design for Developers course :

 This structure is a great way for your students to focus on one course module at a time while still building excitement and planning for what’s to come.

 Here's how you can use Podia to set up drip course content.

 (Want to follow along, but don't have a Podia account?
-Sign up for a free 14-day trial.)
+Sign up for free today .)